WheelchairDriver.com

 But for a manufacturer to fit a "big" Amp controller they need to make sure that the batteries and battery cables can and will survive that bigger load.
 And that the motors and gearboxes have enough strength to survive the extra torque.
 And that in fact a stalled or almost stalled motor actually draws that much current.
 Meaning in some cases a heavier motor.

-And as we saw above its not even that simple because some systems do not do what it says on the tin, hence this table below so you can see what is what!
+And as we saw above its not even that simple because some systems do not do what it says on the tin, or they do "technically" but at lower voltage.
+So you don't get the power you expect.
+Hence this table below so you can see what is what!

 SYSTEM - Read details its very important! - Some systems have HALF their expected power!
 Especially check out the Dynamics Systems.